chaojin101/chaojin101/_posts/2023-07-26-Resume-english.md

 #### Log in to the school's official website to get the information you want by programming

 - Researching the login logic, and providing users with services such as class schedules and grades.
 - Through packet capture, I found that the campus web client will send encrypted password to the server.
-After testing, I found that it is necessary to know how the campus network is encrypted to successfully log in.
+After testing, I found that it is necessary to know how the password is encrypted in order to successfully log in.
 - Used the browser's debugging tool to make breakpoints in the JavaScript code on the campus web client and found that AES symmetric encryption was used for the password.
 - Analyzed the parameters required for encryption and how to obtain them through the [flow chart](https://static.179324.xyz/static/login-to-szu-flow-chart-827fdf2d-c63e-45f6-a46b-1c96390922b2.png).
 - Programmed the login logic according to the flow chart and successfully obtained the desired data.